 1960s–1980s: Global Solidarity and Identity Movements

-Feminist, anti-war, and LGBTQ+ rights movements expanded the focus of activism beyond legal reform to cultural transformation.
+Feminist, anti-war, and LGBTQ+ rights movements expanded the focus of grassroots efforts beyond legal reform to cultural transformation.
 Community-based strategies, civil disobedience, and consciousness-raising events became central tactics.

 1990s–2000s: Digital and Transnational Organizing